BlueR00K/Note_Book_PY/OOP/abstract_classes.md

 # Abstract Classes in Python

+## Syllabus

+1. Introduction: What is an abstract class? (definition, motivation, and real-world analogy)
+2. The `abc` module and `ABC` base class
+3. Defining abstract methods and properties
+4. Instantiating abstract classes (and why you can't)
+5. Implementing concrete subclasses
+6. Abstract properties and class methods
+7. Best practices for interface design
+8. Common pitfalls and anti-patterns
+9. Advanced and practical examples
+10. Summary and key takeaways

-## 1. Introduction and Syllabus
+## 1. Introduction

 Abstract classes are a core concept in object-oriented programming, providing a way to define common interfaces and enforce implementation requirements for subclasses.
 In Python, abstract classes are implemented using the `abc` module, which allows you to define abstract methods and properties that must be overridden by concrete subclasses.
 Mastering abstract classes is essential for designing robust, extensible, and maintainable codebases.

-### Syllabus

-- What is an abstract class? (definition, motivation, and real-world analogy)
-- The `abc` module and `ABC` base class
-- Defining abstract methods and properties
-- Instantiating abstract classes (and why you can't)
-- Implementing concrete subclasses
-- Abstract properties and class methods
-- Best practices for interface design
-- Common pitfalls and anti-patterns
-- Real-world examples and advanced usage

 ---